-The Mehrangarh Fort of Jodhpur is one of the largest forts in India and can be easily spotted from anywhere in the city.
-The fort is surrounded by thick walls and barren landscapes, making it look like a mystical desert castle.
+The Mehrangarh Fort of Jodhpur is one of the largest forts in India and can be easily seen from anywhere in the city.
+The fort has thick walls and nearby barren landscapes, making it look like a mystical desert castle.
 This fort is the most popular attraction in Jodhpur so be sure not to miss it!

 How to get to the Mehrangarh Fort of Jodhpur